 Respect trade control laws

-We respect the international trade laws that govern our transactions and comply with all applicable trade control laws, including export controls that impose restrictions of licensing requirements on exports of goods or technology, trade and financial sanctions that prohibit or restrict transactions with certain individuals, entities, vessels, countries or regions, and anti-boycott laws.
-Our systems screen suppliers and customers to prevent unauthorised transactions.
-We also seek to ensure our activities do not facilitate money laundering or terrorist financing.
+BHP respects and follows the international trade laws, sanctions, and export controls that govern our transactions and complies with all applicable trade control laws.
+This includes export controls that impose restrictions of licensing requirements on exports of goods or technology.
+It also includes trade and financial sanctions that prohibit or restrict transactions with certain individuals, entities, vessels, countries or regions, and anti-boycott laws.
+BHP is committed to actions that ensure the activities within our control do not facilitate money laundering or terrorist financing.

 Respect trade control laws